luke-grayland/PayMeAPI/README.md

 Next up will be:

-- Functional programming with `Function`, `Predicate`, and other functional interfaces
+- Functional programming with `Function`, `Predicate`, and other functional interfaces.